Artificial Hip Joint (Hip Replacement): What are the Main Risks?

 Causes of dislocation

-• Unfavorable Movements: Particularly rotational movements or strong bending of the hip can cause the femoral head to dislocate from the socket.
+- Unfavorable movements: Especially rotational movements or strong bending of the hip can cause the femoral head to dislocate from the socket.

-• Weak musculature: In the first few months after surgery, the muscles may not yet be able to stabilize the prosthesis sufficiently.
+- Weak musculature: In the first months after surgery, the musculature may not yet sufficiently stabilize the prosthesis.

-• Misalignment of the Prosthesis: If the prosthesis is not optimally positioned, this can increase the risk of dislocation.
+- Malposition of the prosthesis: If the prosthesis is not optimally positioned, this can increase the risk of dislocation.

 Prevention and treatment

-• Avoidance of Critical Movements: Patients should avoid certain movements such as crossing their legs or strong bending.
+- Avoidance of critical movements: Patients should avoid certain movements such as crossing the legs or deep bending.

-• Physiotherapy: Targeted strengthening exercises can stabilize the muscles and reduce the risk of dislocation.
+- Physiotherapy: Targeted strengthening exercises can stabilize the musculature and reduce the risk of dislocation.

-• Surgical Repositioning: If dislocation occurs, the prosthesis usually needs to be repositioned under anesthesia.
-In rare cases, further surgical intervention is necessary.
+- Surgical Reposition: If a dislocation occurs, the prosthesis usually needs to be reduced under anesthesia.
+In rare Fällen a repeat surgical procedure is required.

 4. Injury to nerves and blood vessels